FairwindsOps/goldilocks/docs/installation.md

 * metrics-server (a requirement of vpa)
 * golang 1.17+

+### Large Cluster Considerations

+For large clusters (1000+ namespaces or high workload density), Goldilocks includes automatic rate limiting and backoff mechanisms to prevent etcd timeouts and control plane pressure.
+The controller will automatically detect and adapt to control plane load without requiring additional configuration.

 ### Installing Vertical Pod Autoscaler

 There are multiple ways to install VPA for use with Goldilocks: